robinsong2/robinsong2.github.io/_posts/2024-11-04-what-is-an-algebra.md

 # Algebras - Laying Out the Rules

 So, if an algebra is like the board, pieces and rules, how do we get a handle on one in real life?
 Well, you need a collection of "numbers" that you are allowed to add and multiply together, and you need a collection of rules that tell you how to manipulate these numbers.
+We will get to the definition in a moment, but first I want to clarify the modular (clock) arithmetic setting.

+What are the possible positions of the minute hand?
+Well,

+$$
+0,1,2,...,58,59
+$$

+are all the possibilities.
+So in this setting, our algebra has only sixty "numbers" in it.

+> <summary> New Perspective: </summary>
+> Now, the idea is that once we've chosen an algebra, the numbers in that algebra are all we have available - that's the whole universe.
+It's like entering your favourite TV/film series - once you've entered that world, you know the characters and all the interactions are between those characters.
+>
+> Frodo isn't about to pop up in the Marvel Universe, they are completely separate structures.
+You should think of the numbers in an algebra as being characters in their own universe.
+(Similarly it wouldn't mean much to place a chess queen on the third square of Snakes & Ladders - wrong game!)
+>
+> This might seem very easy at first, but things can start getting confusing, especially since we only have so many symbols to describe things with.
+After 1000 more Marvel movies they are going to run out of names and it's possible a "Frodo" will appear, but we will have to be aware that despite having the same name, they are not the same entity!

+So it's important to separate these algebras/universes/games in our mind.
+To do this, we're going to make a small (but hopefully clarifying) change of notation.
+Now, when we talk about minutes on a clock, I will write the number in square bracket, e.g. $[30]$.
+I could equally have chosen the symbol :droplet: instead of $[30]$.
+Now we get equations like

+$$
+[30]+[30]+[30] = [30]
+$$

+or

+$$
+:droplet: + :droplet: + :droplet: = :droplet:
+$$

+The point being, that whatever quantity this is, we now think of it as being completely separate from the usual number $30$ (for which $30+30+30=90$).

-Let's get mathematical:
+Let's get mathematical

 > <summary> Definition: </summary>
 > An **algebra**[^2] consists of a set, $S$, with two operations, addition and multiplication.
 That is, given any two elements of $S$, call them $x$ and $y$, I can add them and multiply them to get elements $x+y$ and $x \times y$ in $S$.
 Furthermore, the following things must happen (these are called the **axioms**):